Socrates, the character and the historical figure

 • How does one acquire it?

-The suggestion in the Apology is that having this wisdom is having "virtue" (ἀρετή) and that having this is a matter knowing the answers to certain questions.
+The suggestion in the Apology is that having this wisdom is having "virtue" (ἀρετή) and that having this is a matter of having a certain competency in living.

 What is the connection to the argument in the Republic?